Reporting Student Misconduct

 The College expects an advisor to adjust their schedule to allow them to attend College meetings when scheduled.
 The College does not typically change scheduled meetings to accommodate an advisor’s inability to attend.
 The College will, however make provisions to allow an advisor who cannot attend in person to attend a meeting by telephone, and/or electronic meeting technologies as may be convenient and available.

 A student may elect to change advisors during the student conduct process, and is not required to use the same advisor throughout.
 Students may be required to provide notice that an advisor will be attending a meeting or hearing.
 Students who qualify for an accommodation under the Americans with Disabilities Act or Section 504 of the Rehabilitation Act of 1973 and who require a person to provide the accommodation or who may require a language translator to effectively understand the English language may also have such a person present in addition to two advisors.
-If a student requires accommodations under ADA/504, a written notification must be submitted to the College at least 2 academic days prior to the hearing.
+If a student requires accommodations under ADA/504, a written notification must be submitted to the College at least two academic days prior to the hearing.

 A student who files a report or who is charged with a violation of the Code may request in writing to have a resolution postponed because 1) there is pending or possible civil or criminal litigation which may be jeopardized by the outcome of campus resolution process, or 2) the student is unavailable for communications due to being incarcerated or hospitalized.
 The College may grant this only when both of the following circumstances have been met:

 - Interim action as determined by the Dean of Students or designee is imposed to prevent further or additional incidents during the resolution process.